golgote/neturl/readme.md

-## A Robust URL Parser and Builder
+## A Robust URL Parser and Builder for Lua

 This small Lua library provides a few functions to parse URL with querystring and build new URL easily.